nhnpro/floop/packages/floop_web/README.md

 ## Install

-Add floop dependency to your project's `pubspec.yaml`.
+Add floop dependency to the project's `pubspec.yaml`.
 Currently there are problems publishing flutter_web projects, because flutter_web does not exist on pub.dev.
 If adding the dependency like a regular pub.dev project does not work, try the following:

 ```yaml
 depedencies: